 But when I landed at the right time/temp settings, it held up its bar shape very well.
 Just remember to cool it before cutting.
 Once the temperature of coconut cools to 74°F (24°c), the coconut oil/fat solidifies, that helps harden the burfi.

 This Indian Coconut dessert bar a.k.a Burfi | Barfi is a low carb dessert.
 This recipe uses only 4 ingredients, and has less sugar and less calories than the traditional version.
 The Indian molasses, jaggery, adds a complex layer of sweetness to this dessert.

 - 1/4 cup Thick Jaggery syrup (or any other liquid sweetener)

 - Coconut oil (to brush sides of pan)

 Roast 2 cups of coconut on a medium flame for about 5 minutes.
 You should get a nice, toasted smell.
 Stir well throughout and don't let the bottom burn.

 Take 3-4 large cubes of jaggery, heat with a little water and strain the thick syrup in a container.

 Add toasted coconut, 1/4 cup of jaggery syrup, elaichi powder and blend in a high powered blender.
 Do not add any water, just use the blender stick to thoroughly push down the mix until well grinded.
 If you have a traditional mixie, open the jar a few times, stir, blend again until well combined.

-Using a silicone brush or your hands, oil the sides of a loaf pan with coconut oil.
+Using a silicone brush or your hands, oil the sides and the bottom of a loaf pan with coconut oil.